What were the Neutrality Acts and why did the Roosevelt Administration favor them?

 By the mid-1930s, events in Europe and Asia indicated that a new world war might soon erupt and the U.S. Congress took action to enforce U.S. neutrality.
 On August 31, 1935, Congress passed the first Neutrality Act prohibiting the export of “arms, ammunition, and implements of war” from the United States to foreign nations at war and requiring arms manufacturers in the United States to apply for an export license.
 American citizens traveling in war zones were also advised that they did so at their own risk.
 President Franklin D. Roosevelt originally opposed the legislation but relented in the face of strong Congressional and public opinion.
 On February 29, 1936, Congress renewed the Act until May of 1937 and prohibited Americans from extending any loans to belligerent nations.

-Neutrality Act of 1937 Permitted to buy everything but arms from the United States
+Neutrality Act of 1937 permitted the Allies to buy everything but arms from the United States

 The outbreak of the Spanish Civil War in 1936 and the rising tide of fascism in Europe increased support for extending and expanding the Neutrality Act of 1937.
 Under this law, U.S.citizens were forbidden from traveling on belligerent ships, and American merchant ships were prevented from transporting arms to belligerents even if those arms were produced outside of the United States.
 The Act gave the President the authority to bar all belligerent ships from U.S. waters, and to extend the export embargo to any additional “articles or materials.”
 Finally, civil wars would also fall under the terms of the Act.